Steady State Solution Mass Spring System

 is negative.

-Most scientific programming languages have some form of the two-argument arctangent function, , which returns an angle in the range (
+, which returns an angle in the range (

 ].
 This is equivalent to preserving the signs on the coordinates of points